nextstrain/augur/docs/installation/installation.md

 ## Install from Debian repositories

-If you're running a Debian-derived Linux, installing the `augur` package from the Ubuntu repositories would be the easiest way.
+If you're using a Debian-derived Linux, installing the `augur` package from the Ubuntu repositories would be the easiest way.
 It is provided in Ubuntu 20.10 and 21.04.
+We do not favor this solution because `pip`, `conda` and especially `git` will provide you with the newest versions of `augur`.

 ```bash
 sudo apt install augur mafft